The IAS Visa Wizard is the easy way to find the correct visa for you

-As such, you don’t need to make an application for permission to enter or remain in the UK under the five-tier points-based system or otherwise, but there may be some situations where you need to prove your right to live and work in the UK.
-In these instances, an EEA Registration Certificate acts as the proof you need if you’re ever required to evidence your legal status as a resident.
+As such, you do not need to make an application for permission to enter or remain in the UK under the five-tier points-based system or otherwise, but there may be some situations where you need to prove your right to live and work in the UK.
+In these instances, an EEA Registration Certificate acts as the proof you need if you are ever required to evidence your legal status as a resident.

-Whilst an EEA Registration Certificate is not currently a legal requirement for European citizens living in the UK, having a certificate does confirm your rights and could assist you with a number of things including gaining access to services that are exclusive to UK residents.
-Having an EEA Registration Certificate also comes in useful if you’re looking to bring your family members with you to live in the UK, as it can be used in support of family members’ applications for EEA Family Permits, as well as EEA Residence Cards.
+Whilst an EEA Registration Certificate is not currently a legal requirement for European citizens living in the UK, having a certificate does confirm your rights and could assist you with a number of things, including gaining access to services that are exclusive to UK residents.
+Having an EEA Registration Certificate also comes in useful if you are looking to bring your family members with you to live in the UK, as it can be used in support of family members’ applications for EEA Family Permits, as well as EEA Residence Cards.
 Whilst not a requirement for eligibility, EEA Registration Certificate holders may experience a smoother and more straightforward application process when applying for EEA Permanent Residence Cards should they wish to do so in the future.After five years, you will automatically qualify for EEA PR (Permanent Residence).
 When deciding if you should apply for an EEA Registration Certificate or EEA Permanent Residence, this will depend on how long you have been living in the UK.

 To successfully apply for an EEA Registration Certificate, you must meet the following criteria:

-Upon successful application, your EEA Registration Certificate will be issued to you and will take the form of either a standalone document or a passport endorsement which will look similar to those used for some visa types.
-A Registration Certificate lasts for 5 years.
+Upon successful application, your EEA Registration Certificate will be issued to you and will take the form of either a standalone document or a passport endorsement which looks similar to those used for some visa types.
+A Registration Certificate lasts for five years.
 After this time, you may then go on to complete a Permanent Residence application for the UK if you meet the requirements for doing so.

 It is extremely prudent for EEA nationals living in the UK to take steps towards securing their status in order to ensure their rights are protected, given that the terms of the UK leaving the EU are not yet known.
-Whilst it is highly probable that EEA nationals who have been in the UK for a period of 5 years or more and have gone on to obtain permanent residence will be able to continue enjoying the same rights once the UK leave, we have no indication as yet whether this will be the case for those who have resided in the UK for less than 5 years or those who have remained for longer than this period but not yet applied for residence.
+Whilst it is highly probable that EEA nationals who have been in the UK for a period of five years or more and have gone on to obtain Permanent Residence will be able to continue enjoying the same rights once the UK leave, we have no indication as yet whether this will be the case for those who have resided in the UK for less than five years or those who have remained for longer than this period but not yet applied for residence.
 Whilst applying for proof of residence such as an EEA Registration Certificate has been considered unnecessary by many EEA nationals until now, it is strongly recommended that you obtain confirmation of your legal status if you think you may be impacted by any transitional arrangements agreed as part of the UK’s departure from the EU.

 If you have been living in the UK for more than five years, you may be eligible for EEA Permanent Residence.
 This would allow you to live and work in the UK after Brexit, regardless of the outcome of negotiations.
 In order to remain in the UK, the EEA national must have exercised their treaty rights through employment, self-employment, self-sufficiency or study.

 In order to apply for EEA permanent residence, you must complete an 85-page application form and send the completed form along with your £65 fee to the Home Office.
 If you are a non-EEA national applying for EEA PR, you will need to supply your biometric information, including fingerprints and a digital photo before your application will be considered.
 If multiple members of your family are eligible for EEA PR, you may use the same application, but the fee will increase with each family member.
 You can read more about the EEA Permanent Residence application process here.

 The Home Office is currently trialling an online application form.
 Unlike the paper form, the online application only asks questions that are relevant to you, which some people believe speeds up the process.
-The online form isn’t suitable for everyone, so you should check with the Home Office before starting your online application.
+The online form is not suitable for everyone, so you should check with the Home Office before starting your online application.